SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   * IPInfoDB API Key (ipinfodb_api) -
     * REQUIRES A PERMANENT IP ADDRESS LIKE A SERVER
+    * REQUIRES A CUSTOM DOMAIN EMAIL (it rejects "free" accounts like gmail)
-    * Create a free account here.
+    * Create a free account here: http://www.ipinfodb.com/register.php
     * Log in to the application here.
     * The API key will be available on the "Account" tab.

   * Shodan API Key (shodan_api) -
-      * Create an account or sign in to Shodan using one of the many options available here.
+      * Create an account or sign in to Shodan using one of the many options available here: https://developer.shodan.io/
       * On the right side of the screen under "API Key" Click "Click here to create an API key."
       * The API key will be replace that text.
       * An upgraded account is required to access advanced search features.